UK-based fund manager charged with fraud in U.S.

 The U.S. Securities and Exchange Commission also filed civil charges against Balboa and another European broker, Gilles De Charsonville of BCP Securities LLC.
 The identity of his lawyer was not known and he was not criminally charged.

 The case was filed in the United States because Balboa met investors and traded in securities in the fund during visits to New York in 2008, authorities said.
-He left the firm in early 2009 for an asset management consultancy, ARAM Global and is on leave from that firm.
+He left the firm in early 2009 and co-founded an asset management consultancy.

 Neither Millennium nor any of its current employees have been accused of any wrongdoing.